mickfuzz/phd4/_posts/thesis_chapters/2025-4-1-Introduction.md

 The research process of this thesis brings families together in a new learning environment to learn how to create video games based on early arcade and platform games.
 As such this thesis addresses diverse elements including the development of skills needed to participate in computer game design and programming (CGD&P), the process of self-expression and identity development within an emerging community, and possibilities to structure the learning experience to help overcome inherent barriers to participation.

 This chapter is structured to give an overview of the context, rationale, process, objectives and significance of this study.
 While the setting of this study is non-formal in nature, because CGD&P is present and relevant in contexts of both formal and non-formal computing education, the following section outlines the changing contextual features of both areas.
 Following this, I outline key barriers to participation to game making.
 The rationale driving this work is then outlined by connecting with my personal context with broader motivations.
-The next section briefly addresses the theoretical framework in
+The next section briefly addresses the theoretical framework, research questions and subsequent research objectives.
+Finally, the potential and significance are outlined.